codeporting-translator/Docs/en/translator/cs2cpp/developer-guide/what-converts-to-what/simple-struct.md

 weight: "1"
 ---

-This example demonstrates how simple C# struct is ported to C++.
+This example demonstrates how simple C# struct is translated to C++.
 A result C++ class inherits System::Object class and contains definitions for RTTI.

 Additional command-line options passed to CodePorting.Translator.Cs2Cpp: none.